 Prior to making a request for information, you should consult the NLW's Publication Scheme which is also available at the Reception.
 This publication scheme is a complete guide to information which is routinely published by the NLW.
 It is quite detailed since the Library is not required to respond to individual requests for information which is already accessible through the scheme.

 You should make your application for information in writing (by letter, fax or email, or by using the FOI request form), including your name and address.
-Postal enquiries should be addressed to Mr Arwel Jones, Director of Public Services, National Library of Wales, Aberystwyth, SY23 3BU, tel: +44 (0)1970 632801, e-mail enquiries should be sent to email@example.com.
+Postal enquiries should be addressed to the Director of Collections and Public Programmes, National Library of Wales, Aberystwyth, SY23 3BU, tel: +44 (0)1970 632941, e-mail enquiries should be sent to firstname.lastname@example.org.
 You should provide sufficient detail about the information you require to enable NLW staff to locate the relevant information.
 If the details provided by you are not sufficient for NLW staff to locate the requested information, we will contact you for further details.
 We will assist you to clarify your request by providing advice about our holdings and directing you to relevant information sources, such as access to catalogues and indexes.
 You should state on your application in which format you would prefer the information to be released to you.
-You should receive a response from the NLW within 20 days of the receipt of your enquiry.
+You should receive a response from the NLW within 20 working days of the receipt of your enquiry.

 It may be necessary for the NLW to contact other public authorities or third parties in order to satisfy your request, or to determine whether the information can be released to you.
 If this is the case, we may need to transfer your request to a third party.
 Please state on your application whether you wish to be notified prior to transfer, if this is deemed necessary.